robustrambles/site/walks/dymchurch-to-didcot-robust-ramble/section-28-return.md

 title: Section 28 Return
 subtitle: Shamley Green to Peaslake
 details:
-  Map: OS Explorer 145 Guildford &#x26; Farnham Distance/time: 4 &#xBD; miles/ 3 hours
+  Map: OS Explorer 145 Guildford & Farnham Distance/time: 4 ½ miles/ 3 hours
   Start: The Red Lion pub in Shamley Green
   Comment: >
     Not a long walk, but quite rugged going and some off-road vehicle damage.
 Some good views.